BakedChicken77/DRSearch/test_full_app/BACKEND_E2E_REMAINING_ISSUES.md

 ## Conclusion

-The backend E2E test suite is **highly functional** with 89% test success rate.
-The 2 remaining issues are complex technical challenges related to:
+The backend E2E test suite is **highly functional** with 95% test success rate.
+The 1 remaining issue is a complex technical challenge related to:

-1. **Advanced error simulation** in async streaming contexts
-2. **Event loop management** in test environments with SSE
+1. **Event loop management** in test environments with SSE

-These issues do not impact the core testing value and can be addressed as time permits or when streaming functionality becomes more critical to test coverage requirements.
+This issue does not impact the core testing value and can be addressed as time permits or when streaming functionality becomes more critical to test coverage requirements.

 **Recommendation**: Document, skip, and proceed with the current highly functional test suite.